unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/fix_pcp.md

 ...
 ```

-and finally if the tick-number size becomes too big or small it can be changed with
+Furthermore, if the tick-number size becomes too big or small it can be changed with:
 ```
 ...
 pc_tick_label_size = 25,